-- (a) the risk of secondary supply of alcohol to passengers under the age of18 and the difficulty of preventing this - (b) the limited capacity of on-board medical facilities in the event of accidents and the risk of accidents occurring - (c) the inability to control passengers' behaviour while in port, and the complexities involved in refusing to allow a passenger to re-board a ship where repatriation is involved - (d) the limitations facing on-board security and the inability to call upon a police presence in the management of security issues - (e) the ability of Schoolies to organise large-scale events through school and social networking. - 7.19.
-The Commission has also previously accepted that there has been a significant decrease in alcohol-fuelled and other security incidents on board Carnival cruises during the Schoolies period.
-The Commission accepts that the Previous Exemptions and the Responsible Adult Requirement have likely had an impact on bringing about this result. - 7.20.
-In the Third and Fourth Exemptions, the Commission noted that there was no current data to show whether the restrictions allowed by the exemptions continue to be the only factor, or the predominate factor, in the decrease of security incidents on board the cruises in the Schoolies Period, and that it is feasible that other factors could be contributing to the results identified by the Applicant.
-The Commission acknowledged that it was difficult to test whether other factors contributed to the decrease in alcohol-related security incidents. - 7.21.
-The Commission has progressively limited the scope of the exemptions granted, and imposed conditions on the exemptions that required the collection of data that may assist the Applicant and the Commission in assessing whether there remains an ongoing need for an exemption. - 7.22.
-In granting the Third and Fourth Exemptions, the Commission required the Applicant to report to the Commission whether there remained an ongoing safety need for the exemption from section 28 of the ADA.
-This included detailing whether, at the expiry of the Exemption, there were other means to ensure large-scale disruptive events could not occur onboard the Applicant's cruises, including whether there had been a change in the number of such incidents, and whether any new strategies had been implemented and tested.
+- (a) the risk of secondary supply of alcohol to passengers under the age of 18 and the difficulty of preventing this - (b) the limited capacity of on-board medical facilities in the event of accidents and the risk of accidents occurring - (c) the inability to control passengers' behaviour while in port, and the complexities involved in refusing to allow a passenger to reboard a ship where repatriation is involved - (d) the limitations facing on-board security and the inability to call upon a police presence in the management of security issues - (e) the ability of Schoolies to organise large-scale events through school and social networking.63 - 6.19 The Commission has also previously accepted that there has been a significant decrease in alcohol-fuelled and other security incidents on board Carnival cruises during the Schoolies period.
+The Commission accepts that the Previous Exemptions and the Responsible Adult Requirement have likely had an impact on bringing about this result. - 6.20 In the Third and Fourth Exemptions, the Commission noted that there was no current data to show whether the restrictions allowed by the exemptions continue to be the only factor, or the predominate factor, in the decrease of security incidents on board the cruises in the Schoolies Period, and that it is feasible that other factors could be contributing to the results identified by the Applicant.
+The Commission acknowledged that it was difficult to test whether other factors contributed to the decrease in alcohol-related security incidents.64 - 6.21 The Commission has progressively limited the scope of the exemptions granted, and imposed conditions on the exemptions that required the collection of data that may assist the Applicant and the Commission in assessing whether there remains an ongoing need for an exemption.

-&lt;sup>63 Supra n.18 at [7.2](a) on p.11.
+63 Supra n.18 at [7.2](a) on p.11.

-&lt;sup>64 Supra n.18 at p.16 and Supra n.31 at p.11.
+64 Supra n.18 at p.16 and Supra n.31 at p.11.